msaadshabir/pci-segment/docs/HARDENING.md

-# Privilege & Syscall Hardening
+# Privilege and Syscall Hardening

 The enforcement path needs `CAP_BPF` and `CAP_NET_ADMIN` for eBPF attach.
 The binary starts with elevated privileges only long enough to load programs, then drops to the `pci-segment` service account, retaining a minimal capability set and enabling a seccomp-bpf denylist of risky syscalls.

-## 1. Create the Service Account (Once Per Host)
+## Create the Service Account

+Run once per host:

 ```bash
 sudo groupadd --system pci-segment || true